 Offered traditional Chinese music lessons to the local citizens

 I still remembered my first Chinese teaching experience was an introduction of Chinese music for the students in University, although they cooperate I still feel nervous.
 Apart from teaching Chinese for Adults, I also teach Chinese classes for children in a community centre.
 They are mostly Chinese but can’t write and read.
 In my last Chinese community class, some of the students looked sad, they kept asking me when do I come back and start teaching Chinese again.
 I have mixed feelings but much inspired.

 In the farewell party in 2014, I delivered a speech as an MLA representative.
 I mentioned that "I want to be a music therapist.
 I never give up my dream even I am still confronted with some difficulties.
 Furthermore, my experience made me feel more forcefully as if the voice comes into my body.
 Music is my passion, I can't live without music, I want to help others with my music.
 So, I am going to come back to New Zealand again and study music therapy."

-Four years later, my dream comes true and I become a music therapist.
+Four years later, my dream comes true and I become an NZ registered music therapist.
 I am grateful to have countless support, encouragement, help and inspiration from my family, teachers, colleagues, friends and students.
 The experience of being an MLA in New Zealand will never fade in my life.